mendix/docs/content/en/docs/appstore/modules/oidc.md

 You can also specify which IdP should be used by adding the alias (`MyIdPAlias`) to the `LoginLocation`: `/oauth/v2/login?idp={MyIdpAlias}&cont=`.
 For example, `/oauth/v2/login?idp=Google&cont=`.
 This setting will apply to all deeplinks in your app.

-To use OIDC SSO module in conjunction with the DeepLink module, you can choose between the following methods of selecting an IdP:
+To use OIDC SSO module in conjunction with the DeepLink module, you can choose between the methods described in the following sections to select an IdP.

 ### 8.4 Logging Out